How to Become an Appraiser in Virginia

 How to become an appraiser in Virginia

-Step 3: Submit your application and background check.
+Step 3: Submit your application and background check to the Virginia Real Estate Appraiser Board.

 Virginia Trainee Appraiser (79 hours) – AQB recommended course order